garcia-sonia/walkies-knocklyon/README.md

 ### Our Services page: Area covered

-- The Area covered section includes a Google maps iframe with Knocklyon with a red pin placed right in the centre of Knocklyon.
+- The Area covered section includes a Google maps iframe of Knocklyon with a red pin placed right in the centre of Knocklyon.
 - This section also includes a mention regarding the radius of the catchment area.

 ![Screenshot of Area covered](docs/images/screenshot_area_covered.PNG)